DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-5-20-Post-in-Progress.md

 ## Global and Local Reference Frames:
 Before we discuss motion models, it's important to consider the context in which we're referring to these models.
 The local frame (also known as the body frame) situates the DDR in its own xyz-plane.
-In this frame, the linear velocity is in the x-direction, rotation occurs around the z-axis, and the y-coordinate is always zero.
+In this frame, the linear velocity is in the x-direction, rotation occurs about the z-axis, and the y-coordinate is always zero.
 The displacement of the DDR isn't taken into consideration in the local frame.

 In contrast, the global frame situates the DDR in a broader xy-plane, where its movements are relative to its environment.
 For example, if we place two DDRs in a field and aim to avoid a collision, we need to use a global frame to track their positions.
 A local frame would only provide information for each robot in isolation, and wouldn't account for their relative positions in the shared environment.
 <div align="center">